HanaDigital/NovelScraper/README.md

    #### If your source is m.WuxiaWorld.co:
    ![V0 8 WuxiaCo](https://user-images.githubusercontent.com/41040912/59525617-dbef6680-8ee7-11e9-83de-b511066052c1.jpg)
-      - Paste the link of the novel from novelplanet.com [Eg: https://m.wuxiaworld.co/Dragon-Marked-War-God]
+      - Paste the link of the novel from m.wuxiaworld.co [Eg: https://m.wuxiaworld.co/Dragon-Marked-War-God]
       - You can optinally save a cover image in the rsc/ folder and enter its name in the GUI.
 [Eg: Novel Cover.png]

-   #### If your source is WuxiaWorld:
+   #### If your source is WuxiaWorld.com:
    ![V0 8 WuxiaWorld](https://user-images.githubusercontent.com/41040912/59525611-d98d0c80-8ee7-11e9-939c-b58bc2491936.jpg)
-      - Paste the link of the novel from novelplanet.com [Eg: https://www.wuxiaworld.com/novel/overgeared]
+      - Paste the link of the novel from wuxiaworld.com [Eg: https://www.wuxiaworld.com/novel/overgeared]
       - If you want a specific volume, then type in the volume number you want.
       - You can optinally save a cover image in the rsc/ folder and enter its name in the GUI.
 [Eg: Novel Cover.png]